Micophi/dnscheck/README.md

 This project was inspired by [this post](https://forums.lawrencesystems.com/t/which-is-the-best-dns-for-secure-browsing-cloudflare-quad9-nextdns-and-adguard-dns-youtube-release/18910) from Lawrence of Lawrence Systems.

+Dnscheck is a tool to check if a DNS server will properly resolve or block a provided domain name.
+Some DNS sevrers will allow most name resolution except widely known malicious domains whereas other will block various categories (e.g. Ads, trackers, adult content, compromised domains, etc).

 ![](examples/demo.gif)

 ## Configuration file
 Dnscheck will lock for a `dnscheck.yaml` configuration file in the same directory has it is being run.
 This file must contain the DNS servers you want to test.
 There is a sample config file available under `/configs` with preconfigured DNS servers.